jlyonsmith/stampver/README.md

 ## Why Build This?

 This is a tool for updating version numbers.
-It would be wonderful if project version information could be defined in just one file and then be accessed from everywhere, but unfortunately that is never the case for multi-platform projects.

-There are two approaches to generating version information.

-1. Generating version files that are then incorporated into projects builds.
-2. Searching and replacing version information where it appears in various types of project files.

-This tool supports both of the above.
-If your version information appears in a searchable text file, it can updated.
-Or, you can write version information to specific files.

-So if, for example, your project contains some NodeJS, C++, iOS and Android code, then you can generate or replace those version numbers in situ as needed using `stampver`.

-`npm version` provides version updating for the [npm](https://npmjs.org/) `package.json`, but not other types of project files.
-You can use `stampver` to easily update `package.json` files.
+It allows you to keep your version numbers and version related information in a single file in the root of your project, and then easily generate all other files contain different bits of that information that are needed by your project and release process.

+This approach also supports multi-language, multi-platform projects very well.
+For example, a React Native project that includes Node.js, Swift and Java code targeting the web, iOS and Android.

+The tool is based around the following version numbers:

+- Major, minor, patch are numbers that increases by one for each major, minor or patch release.
+- Build is a number based on the current date in a sortable year, month, day order.
+- Revision is a number that increases by one for each build done on the build date.
+- Sequence is just a number that increases by one whenever you tell it too (mostly used by Android apps)

+This means the tool supports [Semantic Versioning](https://semver.org/) out of the box, but it can also support other types of versioning.

+The tool works using a single `version.jso5` file in the root of your project.
+In that file you place:

+1. Version information.
+2. Other information like copyrights, project starting years, etc..
+3. A list of files to update
+4. A list of regular expressions to search and replace versions in those files.

 ## Getting Started

+### Installation

 Install it globally with: